 Discord is a free voice, video, and text chat app that’s used by tens of millions of people ages 13+ to talk and hang out with their communities and friends.
 The vast majority of servers are private, invite-only spaces for those people to spend time together; there are also larger, more open communities where people can join freely.
 All conversations are opt-in, so people have control over who they interact with and what their experience on Discord is.

 Concept Turned Reality

-Discord and its concept was founded in 2015 by Jason Citron, who also co-founded the popular gaming platform, OpenFeint.
+Discord and its concept were founded in 2015 by Jason Citron, who also co-founded the popular gaming platform, OpenFeint.
 Citron sold OpenFeint in 2011 for $104 million, which he used to found Hammer & Chisel, a game development studio in 2012.
 During the development process of creating mobile game projects for this company, Citron noticed how difficult it was to communicate with teammates while playing tactical games like League of Legends and Final Fantasy.
-Other voice over IP (VoIP) software required players to type in IP addresses just to connect, while others were insecure and resource-heavy.
-With this in mind, this led a team of developers to develop a chat service that was user-friendly and innovative to modernity.
+Other voice-over IP (VoIP) software required players to type in IP addresses just to connect, while others were insecure and resource-heavy.
+With this in mind, the developer team decided to develop a chat service that was user-friendly and innovative to modernity.